 3. Unfortunate Spacemen

-Probably the most fun title in our games likes Among us roster, this one is played from a first-person perspective.
+Probably the most fun title in our best games likes Among us roster, this one is played from a first-person perspective.
 A bunch of pioneering spacemen are left scrambling as the outpost they are on goes critical, with systems failing and The Company’s materials at risk.
 They must attempt to escape the deteriorating vessel all the while avoiding being killed by a shape-shifting alien who looks just like one of the crew.

-The game puts you in a setting that makes it difficult to trust the crew member you’re with.
+The local multiplayer game puts you in a setting that makes it difficult to trust the crew member you’re with.
 As the game’s creator and founder of Sandswept Studios, Geoff ‘Zag’ Keene says when a fellow player insists that he isn’t the monster, “That’s what all the shape-shifting space aliens say.”
 Trust no one but yourself.

 Why play it?